slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
 -- Antoine de Saint-Exupéry*

-> *"Good taste is easy.
-What’s challenging is to be close to vulgarity."
--- Adam Caruso*

 Most people with good taste are young and poor.

 The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.